 How can I keep a no-claims bonus without a car?

 If you’ve sold your car and don’t drive for a period of time, some insurers might honour your no-claims bonus when you cancel your car insurance and get a new policy.

-It all depends on timescale.
-If you haven’t driven for two years or more, you might struggle to find an insurer that will honour any previous no-claims bonus.
+It all depends on the timescale.
+If you don't have an active insurance policy for more than two years, you might struggle to find an insurer that would honour any previous no-claims bonus.

 In such instances it might be worth contacting the last insurer who provided you with cover.

-They may be more amenable than other providers, possibly reducing your no-claims discount rather than sending you back to square one.
+They might be more amenable than other providers, possibly reducing your no-claims discount rather than sending you back to square one.

 As with standard car insurance policies, any claim from a named driver is likely to impact the no-claims bonus of that car.